dgaydukov/cert-aws/sa/files/sa.md

 If you need load balancing:
 * rds - use private hosted zone with multivalue answer.
 There is no way to add rds to ELB
-* db on ec2 - use ALB (in this case you can also add WAF to prevent sql injections)
+* db on ec2 - use ALB (in this case you can also add WAF to prevent sql injections) Export to s3 - you can export snapshot to s3 (data is compressed parquet format).
+This is async operation and doesn't affect snapshot

 ###### Aurora
 Aurora - mysql/postgres compatible (most app that works with mysql/postgres would switch with no problem to aurora) aws database solution.